Installing CTERA Portal Instances

 Also, refer to Troubleshooting the Installation if the script does not complete successfully.

-21. For the primary database server and the secondary, replication, server, continue with Creating the Archive Pool.
+22. For the primary database server and the secondary, replication database server, continue with Creating the Archive Pool.

-You need to create an archive pool on the primary database server, and when PostgreSQL streaming replication is required, also on the secondary, replication, server.
+You need to create an archive pool on the primary database server, and when PostgreSQL streaming replication is required, also on the secondary, replication database, server.
 See Using PostgreSQL Streaming Replication for details about PostgreSQL streaming replication.

 To create the archive pool: